 8. Do these policies apply to student groups and K-12 student matinees?

-Since students 12 and under are not able to be vaccinated and HIPPA laws preclude us from requesting negative COVID-19 test results from students at school events; we will be applying pre-test-result and pre-vaccination protocols.
+Since students 11 and under have only recently been able to be vaccinated and HIPPA laws preclude us from requesting negative COVID-19 test results from students at school events; we will be applying pre-test-result and pre-vaccination protocols.
 These include masking and physically distance (50% capacity) guidelines for student matinees.

 9. Do these policies apply to family performances?

 All attending who are 12 and older will be required to show a negative COVID-19 test result (or vaccination card in lieu of test).
 Those 12 and under will be asked to remain masked throughout the performance, unless actively eating or drinking.